A labeled diagram showing how rip currents form and how to escape safely, with arrows indicating the current flow and swim directions.

 Rip Current Safety Guide

-Do’s and Don’ts If Caught in a Rip Current
+What to Do If You’re Caught in a Rip Current

 Rip Current Survival Video